Steve Schmidt: Stance on gay rights

+Schmidt was hired by the American Civil Liberties Union (ACLU) in June 2013 to help spearhead the campaign to strike down state-based laws prohibiting same-sex marriage.

 Departure from the Republican Party

 In May 2018, when President Donald Trump moved the U.S. embassy in Israel from Tel Aviv to Jerusalem, sparking violent Gaza border protests, Schmidt said Trump "has blood on his hands".
 The Embassy's opening coincided with the bloodiest day of the 2018 Gaza border protests, with more than 57 Palestinians killed.
-Despite initial violence after the decision, the United States under President Joe Biden has decided to keep the embassy in Jerusalem.
+Despite initial violence after the decision, the United States under President Joe Biden decided to keep the embassy in Jerusalem.